-- Is skilled;[35] - Is at least a minimum wage worker; - Resides in the economy's most populous province/state/area; - Is a lawful citizen or a legal immigrant[36] of the economy; - Is a full-time employee with a permanent contract in a medium-sized enterprise with at least 60 employees; - Has work experience of one year or more; - Is assumed to be registered with the relevant social security institution and for a long enough time to accrue various monetary benefits (maternity, sickness, work injury, old age pension, survivors', and invalidity benefit); and - Is assumed to have been working long enough to access leaves (maternity, paternity, paternal, sick, and annual leave) and various social benefits, including unemployment benefits.
+- Is skilled;[35] - Is at least a minimum wage worker; - Resides in the economy's most populous province/state/area; - Is a lawful citizen or a legal immigrant^[36] of the economy; - Is a full-time employee with a permanent contract in a medium-sized enterprise with at least 60 employees; - Has work experience of one year or more; - Is assumed to be registered with the relevant social security institution and for a long enough time to accrue various monetary benefits (maternity, sickness, work injury, old age pension, survivors', and invalidity benefit); and - Is assumed to have been working long enough to access leaves (maternity, paternity, paternal, sick, and annual leave) and various social benefits, including unemployment benefits.

-adds newer topics like pregnancy inquiry, comparison between minimum age for employment and compulsory schooling age, and scoring of trade union questions is not solely dependent on labour legislation in the country.
+The subtopics in a Decent Work Check (DWC)[37] have been used to structure 46 questions under the indicators in constructing this Index.
+However, what differentiates the Labour Rights Index from the Decent Work Checks is that it is more specific, adds newer topics like pregnancy inquiry, comparison between minimum age for employment and compulsory schooling age, and scoring of trade union questions is not solely dependent on labour legislation in the country.
 Forty-six data points are obtained across 10 indicators, each containing four to five binary questions.
 Each indicator represents an aspect of work which is considered important for achieving decent work.[38]
 The scores for each indicator are obtained by computing the unweighted average of the answers under that indicator and scaling the result to 100.
 The final scores for the countries are then determined by taking each indicator's average, where 100 is the maximum score to achieve.
 Where an indicator has four questions, each question/component has a score of 25.
 Where an indicator has five questions, each question/component has a score of 20.
 A Labour Rights Index score of 100 would indicate that there are no statutory decent work deficits in the areas covered by the Index.